 So let’s recap on your options:

-Go to SiteGround.com and log into your account.
+Go to SiteGround and log into your account.
 Then click on the top, right question mark symbol.

-Step 3: Sit back and relax and let SiteGround do everything for you!
+Now you can sit back and relax and let SiteGround do the work for you.

 Will There Be Any Downtime During My Website Transfer?